daphne-eu/daphne/doc/development/EnablingInPlaceUpdates.md

 Z = sqrt(X + Y);
 ```

-Here, for adding two matrices elementwise, it results in the allocation of a new matrix with size of X and the same for calculating element-wise the square root of the intermediate result of X + Y. If X or Y is not used later in the Daphne application's execution, we could think about using either of them for storing the result.
+Here, for adding two matrices elementwise, it results in the allocation of a new matrix with size of X and the same for calculating element-wise the square root of the intermediate result of X + Y. If X or Y is not used later in the DAPHNE application's execution, we could think about using either of them for storing the result.
 Thus avoiding the need for additional memory allocation.

 **Using update in-place in DAPHNE:**